XDracam/unity-corelibrary/Documentation/04_corelib-component-queries.md

 shipsHit.ForEach(hit => hit.rigidbody.useGravity(true));
 ```

-As you can see, `Is`, `As` and `All` make the code more concise but they as well as complex searches much easier! `.Collect` is a nice shortcut to lose the null checks. `.ForEach` depends on one's taste.
+As you can see, `Is`, `As` and `All` make the code more concise but they make complex searches much easier as well! `.Collect` is a nice shortcut to lose the null checks. `.ForEach` depends on one's taste.
 I personally prefer it to an additional variable and a loop.

 All three methods are available as extensions to both `GameObject` and `Transform` classes for convenience.